 Wearing beachwear outside of the beach

-The weirdest thing for me is finding people dressed in beachwear while they are in a restaurant, supermarket or café at the other side of the city.
+The weirdest thing is seeing people in beachwear in a restaurant, supermarket, or café on the other side of the city.

 How to do it right